NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Principles of Good Programming.md

 	+ divide and conquer
 	+ separate concerns
 + Abstraction
-	+ wrap another layer around a problem
+	+ wrap another layer around a problem (Liskov Substitution)
 	+ hide implementation details
 + Decoupling
 	+ reduce dependencies
+	+ minimize coupling and maximize cohesion
+	+ separation of concerns
 	+ late binding
 	+ shift binding time to later
+	+ prioritize composition over inheritance
+	+ Hollywood principle: "Don't call us, we call you!"
 + Usability and Simplicity
 	+ easy to use right, hard to use wrong
 	+ adhere to expectations, intuitive usage
+	+ YAGNI: you ain't gonna need it
+	+